Powwow84/project-1/README.md

 # Maize Runner
 ------------------------------------------------------------------------
-## Where am I???
+## WHERE AM I???
 ------------------------------------------------------------------------
-t was a crazy night.
+It was a crazy night.
 You had way too much to drink.
 You wake not knowing where you are.
 All you know is that this place is dark and all you have is a note.
 You read the note and it says.

-Welcome to my game.
+"Welcome to my game.
 Its a game of life and death.
 If you win you live.
 If you lose, you die.
 All you have to do to win is find the exit.
 Be careful...
 I left you some surprises.
-Hurry now, the clock is ticking.
+Hurry now, the clock is ticking."

 ------------------------------------------------------------------------
 ## Synopsis